 Set forth below are certain defined terms used in this Official Statement and in the Resolutions.
 In some instances, the General Resolution permits the modification of certain of its provisions by a Supplemental Resolution relating to a specific Series of Bonds.
-Certain modifications to the General Resolution, which have been made with respect to the 2023 Series D Bonds by the provisions of the 2023 Series D Supplemental Resolution, are reflected in the defined terms below.
+Certain modifications to the General Resolution, which have been made with respect to the 2023 Series E Bonds and the 2018 Series L-1 Bonds by the provisions of the 2023 Series E Supplemental Resolutions and the 2018 Series L Supplemental Resolution, are reflected in the defined terms below.
 This Appendix A does not purport to be comprehensive or definitive and is qualified by reference to the Resolutions and the Supplemental Resolutions relating to each Series of Bonds, copies of which may be obtained from the Corporation.